fbn776/pookiemania-useless-project/README.md

 ### Team Members
 - Team Lead: Febin Nelson P - RIT Kottayam
-- Member 2: Abhiram Akosk - RIT Kottayam
+- Member 2: Abhiram Ashok - RIT Kottayam
-- Member 3: Aysha Naruin - RIT Kottayam
+- Member 3: Aysha Naurin - RIT Kottayam

 ### Project Description
 Tell us your words and we will give you back a stickman figure that best explains your situation.
 Pookiemania is a fun project that generates stickman figures based on the words you provide.
 It's a fun way to express your emotions and situations in a creative way.